syncfusion-content/windowsforms-docs/WindowsForms/Classic/AutoComplete/Overview.md

 ---
 layout: post
-title: Overview | ComboBoxAutoComplete for Windows Forms | Syncfusion
+title: About Windows Forms xptoolbar control | Syncfusion
-description: Overview of ComboBoxAutoComplete which is a combination of ComboBox with AutoComplete control which gives an inbuilt support for autocomplete.
+description: Learn here all about introduction of Syncfusion Windows Forms ComboBoxAutoComplete(Classic) control and more details.
 platform: WindowsForms
 control: ComboBoxAutoComplete
 documentation: ug
 ---

-# Overview
+# Windows Forms ComboBoxAutoComplete(Classic) Overview

 The ComboBoxAutoComplete control combines a combo box control with an AutoComplete control to provide autocompletion for that instance of the combo box.